 Doctrinal Statement To Die For To Defend To Discuss To Dismiss From eternity past, Jesus was 100% God.
 X When Jesus was born, He gave up being God.
 X Jesus needed to live a human life so He could pay the penalty for sin.
 X Jesus was human in every way, except He did not sin.
 X Since Jesus is God, He is a Spirit, so His incarnation was in appearance only - He wasn't really flesh and bone.
 X Jesus serves as our Prophet, our Priest, and our King.
 X Because of the incarnation, God the Father is revealed to us.
 X

 SESSION 3, PART 3 - CHRISTOLOGY: IMPLICATIONS OF THE CROSS

-At the end of this lesson, you will be able to: Give three reasons why Jesus had to die.
+Give three reasons why Jesus had to die.

 Explain why Good Friday is called Good Friday.

 The Cross is absolutely central to the Christian faith.